 Remove any potentially dangerous accessories (watches, rings, bracelets, necklaces) which might catch, tangle or hit someone while you dance.
 Don’t carry keys in your pocket when you dance!

 Dance in appropriate shoes with soles that allow you to move without slipping, and support you sufficiently.
-Ladies, be careful of long ponytails – no one likes to get whipped in the face with flying hair during spins and turns.
+Be careful of long ponytails – no one likes to get whipped in the face with flying hair during spins and turns.

 After the Dance

 Though it doesn’t really need to be said, when the song is finished, thank your partner!
 If it was a wonderful dance, tell them so.
-Oh, and if there’s a live band, do show you’re appreciation by applauding.
+If there’s a live band show you’re appreciation by applauding.

-Traditionally, once the song had finished, the lead would escort his lady back to the place where he had first asked her to dance.
+Traditionally, once the song had finished, the lead would escort their follow back to the place where they had first asked them to dance.
 Though this might be a little formal these days, don’t just abandon you’re partner on the dance floor as soon as the song has ended.